pettoss/AAI-500-project/README.md

 **Technologies**
 - Python
+- Jupyter Notebooks for code documentation
+- Visualizations using Matplotlib and Seaborn

 # Questions and Hypotheses
 - **Trends Analysis:** How do healthcare utilization patterns vary across different age groups and genders?